okyeron/OMX-27/Docs.md

-# MIDI Switch for the mini TRS jack connection
+# MIDI Switch for the mini TRS output jack connection

-A hardware switch on the device will let you swap between Type-A and Type-B for the hardware MIDI TRS jack.
+A hardware switch on the device will let you swap between Type-A and Type-B for the hardware MIDI TRS output jack.

 Products That Use Type-A mini TRS Jack Connections